Japan tourism, retail stocks plunge after China travel warning

 TOKYO: Shares in Japanese tourism and retail firms fell sharply on Monday (Nov 17) after China warned its citizens not to travel to Japan in a spat over comments by Prime Minister Sanae Takaichi about Taiwan.

-In morning trade, shares in cosmetics firm Shiseido dived 9 per cent, department store group Takashimaya by more than 5 per cent and Fast Retailing - the owner of Uniqlo - by over 4 per cent.
+In morning trade, shares in cosmetics firm Shiseido dived 9 per cent, department store group Takashimaya by more than 5 per cent and Fast Retailing - the owner of Uniqlo - by close to 6 per cent.
+Japan Airlines fell 3.9 per cent.

 Shares in department store operator Isetan Mitsukoshi notched a drop of around 10 per cent.